Could you briefly explain your current role?

 You won an EMAP Award for Journalism in 1988 – can you tell us a little more about this?I was working for the North Herts Gazette and Express at this time - as a trainee reporter covering all sorts of news issues.
 I had a weekly column called Shaw's Corner, named after the nearby home of George Bernard Shaw, and used this to report on various trends and issues, so mostly in-depth features.
 The award was Trainee Reporter of the Year and was for my feature writing - at that time unleaded petrol was just coming into use, so I did a particular piece on the take-up of unleaded fuel among the petrol stations of north Hertfordshire.

 What would be your dream job?I'm in it now!
 Running an exciting PR company devoted to clients in the education and skills sector.
 I have a fantastic team of 20 highly talented people and great clients.
 The plan is to grow the business internationally and become a broader Education Consultancy, along the lines of a Management Consultancy.

 What would make this even more ideal?Having an office somewhere constantly warm, like Florida!

-What is your most amusing story from your career to date?When I first joined 'PR' from journalism i did the usual tour of duty in stunt PR.
+What is your most amusing story from your career to date?When I first joined 'PR' from journalism I did the usual tour of duty in stunt PR.
 I had to dress up as a Dalek and travel round the streets promoting National Science Week.
 In one ugly town centre episode, the local youths decided to set up on the Dalek, push it over and shove chips down the extermination barrel.
 That was my PR career low point!

 What is the best piece of advice you'd give to a student wishing to embark on a career in Journalism?Get as much experience as possible - at every opportunity.
-Seek out contacts, try and get placements whether they're short and long term and show enthusiasm and initiative.
+Seek out contacts, try and get placements whether they're short or long term and show enthusiasm and initiative.
 It's your proof of commitment and determination that will attract employers - as well as a strong degree from Leeds Trinity.